File-hosting service

-A file-hosting service, also known as cloud-storage service, online file-storage provider, or cyberlocker is an internet hosting service specifically designed to host user files.
-These services allows users to upload files that can be accessed over the internet after providing a username and password or other authentication.
+A file-hosting service, also known as cloud-storage service, online file-storage provider, or cyberlocker, is an internet hosting service specifically designed to host user files.
+These services allow users to upload files that can be accessed over the internet after providing a username and password or other authentication.
 Typically, file hosting services allow HTTP access, and in some cases, FTP access.
 Other related services include content-displaying hosting services (i.e. video and image), virtual storage, and remote backup solutions.

 Uses

 Personal file storage

 Personal file storage services are designed for private individuals to store and access their files online.
 Users can upload their files and share them publicly or keep them password-protected.

 Document-sharing services allow users to share and collaborate on document files.
 These services originally targeted files such as PDFs, word processor documents, and spreadsheets.
 However many remote file storage services are now aimed at allowing users to share and synchronize all types of files across all the devices they use.